doc4d/4d-web-studio/docs/ORDA/orda-classes.md

 exposed Function <functionName>
 ```

 > The `exposed` keyword can only be used with Data model class functions.
-If used with a [regular user class](Concepts/classes.md) function, it is ignored and an error is returned by the compiler.
+If used with a [regular user class](Concepts/classes.md) function, it is ignored.

 ### Example